renxida/renxida.github.io/content/authors/admin/_index.md

 My current research interests include hardware security, workload profiling, and software-hardware co-design.

 I'm interested in learning more about AI related policy, especially as they pertain to ML hardware supply chain.

-and regulation surrounding the semiconductor supply chain, especially ML-related hardware.
+I recently acquired an interest in AI Hardware proliferation.

+I feel at home with people who like words, logic, thinking, and helping other people.
+I find some success finding friends like this among rationalists, effective altruists, and Astral Codex Ten blog readers.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.

+Nothing on this website represents the views of anybody but myself.